Official Global Travel Advisories

 Typhoid is a bacterial infection spread by contaminated food or water.
-Risk is higher among pediatric travellers, travellers going to rural areas, visiting friends and relatives or travelling for a long period of time.
-Travellers at high risk visiting regions with typhoid risk, especially those exposed to places with poor sanitation should speak to a health care provider about vaccination.
+Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

 Insects and Illness

-In some areas in Western Asia, certain insects carry and spread diseases like chikungunya, Crimean-Congo hemorrhagic fever, dengue fever, leishmaniasis, malaria, Rift Valley fever, and West Nile virus.
+In some areas in Western Asia, certain insects carry and spread diseases like chikungunya, Crimean-Congo hemorrhagic fever, dengue fever, leishmaniasis, malaria, Rift Valley fever, West Nile virus and Zika virus.

 Travellers are advised to take precautions against bites.

-- Dengue fever occurs in this country.
-Dengue fever is a viral disease that can cause severe flu-like symptoms.
-In some cases it leads to dengue haemorrhagic fever, which can be fatal.
+- Dengue fever can cause severe flu-like symptoms.
+In some cases, it can lead to dengue haemorrhagic fever, which can be fatal.

-- The risk of dengue is higher during the daytime, particularly at sunrise and sunset.
+- Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
 There is no vaccine or medication that protects against dengue fever.

-- There is a limited risk of malaria in this country.
+There is no risk of malaria in this country.

 Animals and Illness